ftrojan/rust_actix/README.md

 # rust_actix
-Demo of building a simple web server using Rust
+Demo of building a simple web server using Rust.
+Tested on Mac.

 # installation
 Clone this repository and run `cargo build`.
+This should create an executable `target/debug/rust_actix`.

 # usage
 1. Open terminal in the project root.